Treis-chan-pony/Treis-chan-pony/README.md

 - 👋 Hi, I’m @Treis-chan-pony
-- 👀 I’m interested in ...
+- 👀 I’m interested in pony Town
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on:D
-- 📫 How to reach me ...
+- 📫 How to reach me insta: Treis._.chan

 <!---
 Treis-chan-pony/Treis-chan-pony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.